Everything You Need To Know About Keeping Your Pets Safe In The Wake Of Hurricane Florence

 — National Geographic (@NatGeo) September 10, 2018

 Keeping your animal safe after the storm is just as important.
 Debris, like nails or rocks, can cause damage to an animal.
 If you wouldn’t walk around barefoot, don’t let your animal.
-Pets may be distressed or disorientated before, during, or after a storm so make sure their mental state is taken care of with lots of attention and comfort.
+Pets may be distressed or disorientated before, during, or after a storm, so make sure their mental state is taken care of with lots of attention and comfort.

 For livestock and horse evacuation procedures in SC, contact Clemson University's Livestock & Poultry Health at 803-788-2260, or go to https://t.co/BFAXjWgHAz.
 You can also contact the South Carolina Department of Agriculture at 803-734-2349